-El Yunque National Forest (Bosque Nacional El Yunque) is a forest reserve located in northeastern Puerto Rico.
+El Yunque National Forest (Bosque Nacional El Yunque) is a forest reserve in northeastern Puerto Rico.
 It is the only tropical rainforest in the United States National Forest System.

-This forest, formerly known as the Caribbean National Forest, is commonly known simply as "El Yunque," which may be attributed to either a Spanish approximation of the aboriginal Taíno word yu-ke which means "white lands," or the word "anvil," which is yunque in Spanish.
+This forest, formerly known as the Caribbean National Forest, is commonly known simply as "El Yunque," which may be attributed to either a Spanish approximation of the aboriginal Taíno word yu-ke which means "white lands," or the word "anvil," which is Yunque in Spanish.

 El Yunque National Forest is located on the slopes of the Sierra de Luquillo mountains, encompassing 28,000 acres (43.753 sq mi or 113.32 sq km) of land, making it the largest block of public land in Puerto Rico.
-The highest mountain peak in the forest rises 3,494 ft (1,065 m) above sea level
+The highest mountain peak in the forest rises 3,494 ft (1,065 m) above sea level.

-The rainforest ecosystem is exposed to constant cloud cover and persistent winds produced by the adiabatic process of air particles rushing up through the mountainside has affected the morphology of El Yunque.
-El Yunque is composed of four different forest vegetation areas:
+The rainforest ecosystem is exposed to constant cloud cover, and persistent winds produced by the adiabatic process of air particles rushing up through the mountainside have affected the morphology of El Yunque.

-- Palo Colorado Forest
+Palo Colorado Forest

-- Sierra Palm Forest
+Sierra Palm Forest

 Although many species have adapted to these harsh environments, five species frequent the dwarf forest: Ocotea spathulata, Tabebuia rigida, Calyptranthes krugii, Eugenia borinquensis and Calycogonium squamulosum.
 Another abundant type of plant in the dwarf forest is epiphytes.

 The characteristic of having a widened tree trunk is ideal for epiphytes that require a host to live.
-Therefore, a substantial amount of epiphytic plants have cemented their existence in the flora of El Yunque, specifically in the dwarf forest due to the moisture, precipitation and protection from the sun.
+Therefore, a substantial amount of epiphytic plants have cemented their existence in the flora of El Yunque, specifically in the dwarf forest, due to the moisture, precipitation and protection from the sun.

-Although the El Yunque National Forest is one of the smallest forests in the U.S. National Forest System (roughly 11,300 ha or 28,000 acres), it is one of the most biologically diverse areas that the agency manages.
+Although the El Yunque National Forest is one of the smallest forests in the U.S. National Forest System (roughly 11,300 ha or 28,000 acres), it is one of the most biologically diverse areas the agency manages.

-El Yunque National Forest contains over 240 species of native trees, of which 88 are rare and 23 are only found in the forest.
+El Yunque National Forest contains over 240 species of native trees, of which 88 are rare and 23 are only found in this forest.
 Along with the trees, the El Yunque National Forest includes 50 species of native orchids and over 150 species of ferns.

 The Puerto Rican Parrot (Amazona vittata) is one of the ten rarest birds in the world and is only found on the Island of Puerto Rico.
 It is a small parrot that measures 28 - 30 cm (11 - 11.8 in).
-Its coloring is predominantly green with a red forehead and white rings around the eyes.
+Its coloring is predominantly green, with a red forehead and white rings around the eyes.
 The species is the only remaining native parrot in Puerto Rico.

-There are a total of 79 adult birds in captivity in the aviaries of the El Yunque National Forest and Rio Abajo State Reserve.
+There are 79 adult birds in captivity in the aviaries of the El Yunque National Forest and Rio Abajo State Reserve.
 The remaining parrots and their nesting habitat are constantly monitored and managed through a cooperative effort between the Forest Service, the U.S. Fish and Wildlife Service, and the Puerto Rican Department of Natural Resources.

 The Puerto Rican Boa (Epicrates inornatus) is found throughout the island and lives in El Yunque below an elevation of 365 m (1200 ft).
 Although the recovery plan for the boa was approved in 1986, its ecology is only now being understood through research conducted by the USDA Forest Service International Institute of Tropical Forestry.